libts/tslib/README.md

 has details on the available `module_raw` drivers; not all of them are listed in the default `etc/ts.conf` config file.
 Those are to be considered workarounds and may get disabled in the default configuration in the future.
-If you use one of those, please `./configure --enable-...` it explicitely.
+If you use one of those, please `./configure --enable-...` it explicitly.

 It is strongly recommended to have a real device driver for your system and use a generic access `module_raw` of tslib.
 For Linux ([evdev](https://en.wikipedia.org/wiki/Evdev))